 #Comment Ends#Comment Begins

 Warning: There are many litigants who believe they can do “divorce financial planning” and that it will be of no consequence at the time of the dissolution.
-However, even though certain assets may have been expended, the court has the power to make alternative orders as a compensation under the correct circumstances.
+However, even though certain assets may have been expended, the court has the power to make alternative orders as compensation under the correct circumstances.
 Additionally, clients should be advised that such behavior will not win over a judge.

 #Comment Ends